Last Updated on March 6, 2025 by Jess Brown

 As Andy Dooley says, “Feelings first.
 Manifestation second.”

-I’ve found few things more draining (and embarrassing) than having debt.
+I’ve found few things more draining (and embarrassing) than having debt for a long time.
 It’s a black cloud always following you and depleting your energy and peace.
 Don’t let short term satisfaction steal your long-term peace.
 It’s not worth it.
 Save your money and build up an emergency fund (enough to cover at least 6 months).
 If you want something, save for it, you’ll appreciate it more and enjoy not having the debt hanging over you.

 Sunk cost is an economic term that basically means your decisions are being manipulated by your prior investment of time, money or energy, etc.

-Here’s a personal example: I decided to join a program in 2016 promising to show me how to build an e-commerce business.
+Here’s a personal example: For the first time last year, I decided to join a program promising to show me how to build an e-commerce business.
 Months passed and ungodly amounts of time and energy were spent, not to mention all the money for the program and the cost of Facebook ads, etc. Deep down I knew this plan was a total flop, but I couldn’t abandon the project because I already invested so much.
 I let another month pass and finally gave up and that was long overdue.

 Be aware of this.
 It even applies to relationships, too.